donquixote2u/Attiny_i2c_adc_8bit/README.md

 # Attiny-i2c-adc-8bit

-an Attiny85 2 channel 8 bit adc using TinywireS library
+an Attiny85 2 channel 8 bit adc using TinywireS library for i2c functions

 This code turns an Attiny85 into a 2-channel 8-bit adc commuicating via the i2c bus.